-- By resignation.
-Any member in good standing may resign from the Clun upon written notice to the Secretary; but no member may resign when in debt to the Club, dues obligations are considered a debt to the Club and they are incurred on the first day of each fiscal year.
+(a) By resignation.
+Any member in good standing may resign from the Club upon written notice to the Secretary; but no member may resign when in debt to the Club, dues obligations are considered a debt to the Club and they are incurred on the first day of each fiscal year.

-- By Lapsing.
-A membership will be considered as lapsed and automatically terminated if such member’s dues remain unpaid after the first day of the fiscal year.
-In no case may a person be entitled to vote at any Club meeting whose dues are unpaid as of February 1st of that year.
+(b) By Lapsing.
+A membership will be considered as lapsed and automatically terminated if such member’s dues remain unpaid after the January 31.

 Officers of the Club shall be a President, a Vice-President, a Secretary, a Treasurer and four Directors.
-These officers shall perform the duties prescribed in the Articles of Incorporation: the By-Laws; the Parliamentary authority adopted by the Club.
-The Show Chairman shall be on the Board in an advisory capacity, not as a voting member, unless he/she is also an elected Officer of Director.
+These officers shall perform the duties prescribed in the Articles of Incorporation, the By-Laws; the Parliamentary authority adopted by the Club.
+The Show Chairman shall be on the Board in an advisory capacity, not as a voting member, unless he/she is also an elected Officer or Director.

 SECTION 1.
 President: The President shall preside at all meetings of the Club and have the duties and powers normally appurtenant to the office of the President in addition to those particularly specified in the By-Laws of the Club.
 The President shall be a member of all committees.
 The President shall participate only in ballot voting at regular and committee meetings unless otherwise provided in the By-Laws.
 The President shall be bonded in such amount as the Board of Directors shall determine.